gdsbook/book/notebooks/05_choropleth.md

 rnk["class"] = pandas.cut(rnk["change"], [-numpy.inf, -5, 0, 5, 20])
 ```

 The `rnk` table now contains the change in rank positions of each state between 1940 and 2000, as well as a `class` column that binds together states in the  [-inf, -5), [-5, 0), [0, 5), [5, 20] groups.
 Note that these are descending ranks, so the wealthiest state in any period has a rank of 1, and therefore when considering the change in ranks, a negative change reflects moving down the income distribution.
-We can use a divergent palette to signify both intensity of the change in ranks, as well as direction:
+We can use a divergent palette to signify both intensity of the change in ranks, as well as direction in Figure 6:

 ```python caption="Divergent palette, Mexican state per capita income rank change." tags=[]
 ax = (